 Mediation is a method of alternative dispute resolution in which involved parties hire a trained mediator to assist them in voluntarily resolving their dispute.
 Mediation can be used instead of or prior to going to trial and, in many cases, may alleviate the need for a lawsuit to be filed.

-Each Raleigh divorce mediation attorney at the firm of at Cheshire Parker Schneider & Bryan is a proponent of the mediation process and has participated in mediations to resolve client cases.
+Each Raleigh divorce mediation attorney at the firm of at Parker Bryan Family Law is a proponent of the mediation process and has participated in mediations to resolve client cases.
 Within the firm, John Parker, Kimberly Bryan, and Amy Britt serve as mediators.
 Kimberly trained at the Duke University Private Adjudication Center.
 Both Amy and Kimberly attended the Harvard Negotiation Seminar offered by the American Academy of Matrimonial Lawyers.
 The mediators at Parker Bryan Family Law frequently conduct family financial settlement conferences and mediations involving divorce and separation.
 Both Amy and Kimberly are certified by the North Carolina Dispute Resolution Commission to conduct family financial mediated settlement conferences.
 Kimberly is also certified to conduct Superior Court mediated settlement conferences.

 How does mediation work?

 The mediation process is facilitated by a mediator, who serves as a neutral third-party and directs the settlement process.
 Involved parties are typically placed in separate rooms and accompanied by their attorneys, who can provide advice and guidance through the process.
 The mediator, who is not permitted to provide legal advice to the participants, usually travels between the two rooms to convey relevant information and help craft options for settlement.
 If a resolution is reached at mediation, a written agreement memorializing the terms of the agreement is signed by both parties.

 What types of disputes are candidates for mediation?